Close

 and much more

-People and plants, a course in ethnobotany
+A 6-week course in ethnobotany

 Edith Adjako, of Maroon descend, shows how her female ancestors hid rice grains in their hair.